Maserati Bora: Chassis

-Citroën's advanced high-pressure LHM hydraulics were adopted to operate the ventilated disc brakes on the main circuit, and on an auxiliary circuit the pedal box (clutch, brake, foot-throttle), the driver's seat (only vertical adjustments), and the retractable headlights.
+Citroën's advanced high-pressure LHM hydraulic technology was adapted into two circuit systems: main and auxiliary.
+The main controls the ventilated disc brakes while the auxiliary operates the horizontal and vertical movements of the pedal box (clutch, brake, and throttle), the vertical adjustments of the driver's seat, and the raising and lowering of the retractable headlights.
 Wheels were 7.5x15 in Campagnolo light alloy type with distinctive removable polished stainless steel hubcaps in the earlier models.
 Tyres were Michelin XWX 205x70 front and rear, however these early cars exhibited problems with "tramlining" at speed.
 To solve this problem Maserati fitted later cars with 215/70VR15 tyres on the rear, with the choice of Michelin XWX or Pirelli Cinturato CN12 tyres.

 The official Maserati website quotes a top speed of 270 km/h for the Bora 4.7 and 285 km/h for the Bora 4.9, although many sources give differing top speeds.